sovit-123/Deep-Learning-Image-Super-Resolution/README.md

 ## <u>Some Results</u>

-* The following are the when testing on the 2x scaled low-resolution images.
+* The following are from testing on the 2x scaled low-resolution images.

 ![](https://github.com/sovit-123/Deep-Learning-Image-Super-Resolution/blob/master/input/bicubic_rgb_2x/baboon.png?raw=true)